jorisroovers/gitlint/docs/user_defined_rules.md

     id = "UC2"

     def validate(self, commit):
-        self.log.debug("SignedOffBy: This line will be visible when running `gitlint --debug`")
+        self.log.debug("SignedOffBy: This will be visible when running `gitlint --debug`")

         for line in commit.message.body:
             if line.startswith("Signed-Off-By"):